 Buy peace of mind

-There are now many schools in many developing countries that are at par with the schools your kids go to in your own country.
+There are now schools in developing countries that are at par with the ones your kids currently attend.
 Some are even better.
-This is true of health care as well.
-But make sure you try hard to make them happy or you will have a nightmare in your hands.
+This development is true of health care as well.
+But make sure you try hard to make them happy, or you will have a nightmare on your hands.
 So, look for international schools and other services your family requires.

-In many countries, it is easy to get help so this can make life easier.
-Have breaks once in a while to a location they enjoy so life becomes more manageable.
+In many countries, it is easy to get help, so this can make life easier.
+Have breaks once in a while to a location they enjoy, so life becomes more manageable.

-7. Arrange your finance transactions
+Arrange your Finances